Khojasteh/i18n/README.md

   A check list box control that represents a list of currencies.

 - **TDBImageLabel:** \
-  A data-aware label control that displays the value of a field plus a custom icon on a form.
+  A data-aware label control for displaying field values with a custom icon.

 - **TDBCultureLabel:** \
-  A data-aware label control that displays the value of a locale field.
+  A data-aware label control for displaying locale field values.

 - **TDBCultureBox:** \
-  A data-aware combo box control that enables users to select the value of a locale field from a list of cultures (locales).
+  A data-aware combo box control for selecting locale field values from a list of cultures (locales).

 - **TDBCultureListBox:** \
-  A data-aware list box control that enables users to select the value of a locale field from a list of cultures (locales).
+  A data-aware list box control for selecting locale field values from a list of cultures (locales).

 - **TDBTerritoryLabel:** \
-  A data-aware label control that displays value of a country/region field.
+  A data-aware label control for displaying country/region field values.

 - **TDBTerritoryBox:** \
-  A data-aware combo box  control that enables users to select the value of a country/region field from a list of territories.
+  A data-aware combo box control for selecting country/region field values from a list of territories.

 - **TDBTerritoryListBox:** \
-  A data-aware list box control that enables users to select the value of a country/region field from a list of territories.
+  A data-aware list box control for selecting country/region field values from a list of territories.

 - **TDBCurrencyLabel:** \
-  A data-aware label control that displays the value of a currency symbol field.
+  A data-aware label control for displaying currency symbol field values.

 - **TDBCurrencyBox:** \
-  A data-aware combo box control  that enables users to select the value of a currency symbol field from a list of currencies.
+  A data-aware combo box control for selecting currency symbol field values from a list of currencies.

 - **TDBCurrencyListBox:** \
-  A data-aware list box control that enables users to select the value of a currency symbol field from a list of currencies.
+  A data-aware list box control for selecting currency symbol field values from a list of currencies.

 - **TDBIntlDateTimeLabel:** \
-  A data-aware label control to display the localized value of a date-time field.
+  A data-aware label control for displaying localized date-time field values.

 - **TDBIntlDatePicker:** \
-  A data-aware control that enables users to enter a localized date in a date field.
+  A data-aware control for entering localized dates in date fields.

-In addition, the i18n package comes with some extra classes for:
+Additional classes are included for:

-- decoding/encoding JSON formatted strings
+- JSON encoding and decoding
-- setting formatted content of rich edit controls using BBCode styled tags
+- Rich edit content formatting using BBCode tags
-- parsing and evaluating mathematical expressions in C/C++ language syntax
+- C/C++ expression parsing and evaluation
-- parsing Pascal code to extract string literals and string constants
+- Pascal code parsing to extract string literals and constants

-The i18n package also contains  the source code  of a comprehensive Delphi application for editing/translating exported localizable strings.
+The package includes source code for an editor application (i18nEditor) for managing and translating localizable strings.

 # INSTALLATION